privacyguides/privacyguides.org/docs/encryption.md

     ![VeraCrypt logo](/assets/img/encryption-software/veracrypt-dark.svg#only-dark){ align=right }

     **VeraCrypt** is a source-available freeware utility used for on-the-fly encryption.
 It can create a virtual encrypted disk within a file, encrypt a partition, or encrypt the entire storage device with pre-boot authentication.
 VeraCrypt is a fork of the discontinued TrueCrypt project.
 According to its developers, security improvements have been implemented and issues raised by the initial TrueCrypt code audit have been addressed.

+    Truecrypt has been [audited a number of times](https://en.wikipedia.org/wiki/TrueCrypt#Security_audits) and VeraCrypt has also been [audited seperately](https://en.wikipedia.org/wiki/VeraCrypt#VeraCrypt_audit).

+    !!! attention
+        When encrypting with VeraCrypt, the user has the option to select from different [hash functions](https://en.wikipedia.org/wiki/VeraCrypt#Encryption_scheme).
+We suggest users **only** select [SHA-512](https://en.wikipedia.org/wiki/SHA-512) and should stick to the [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) block cipher.

     [Visit veracrypt.fr](https://veracrypt.fr){ .md-button .md-button--primary }